Oct 17-19 | Hosted by the Grand Strand Chapter

 SCNPS Statewide Symposium 2025

-The 2025 SCNPS statewide symposium will be hosted by the Grand Strand chapter on October 17-19 in Murrells Inlet and will bring together members from across the state.
+The 2025 SCNPS statewide symposium will be hosted by the Grand Strand Chapter on October 17 to 19 in Murrells Inlet and will bring together members from across the state.

 This year’s theme will be Gentians.
 In South Carolina, the family Gentianaceae spans a wide range of habitats from the mountains to the coast.
 Within the Grand Strand region, gentians can be found among riverbanks, salt marshes, and longleaf pine savannas.
 We are excited to celebrate the unique ecology of these plants and to highlight the conservation issues they face.